Dalla-AI/SMS-Spam-Detection-NLP/README.md

 ## 💡 Methods & Models

+Ran models on both local IDE and Google Colab

 ### 1. **Logistic Regression with TF-IDF (BOW Baseline)**
 - Simple and fast to implement.
 - Used `TfidfVectorizer` (10,000 features, stopword removal).